-This time I’ve chose python and by using the tarfile and hashlib modules I came up with a solution that allowed me to go over tar files to calculate the checksum values without extracting all of them to the disk.
-However some sacrifices where made in the form of back-compatibility of the output.
-I’ve tried to make the interface similar to the old one, and have kept all the command line options.
-Instead of specifying a program name to calculate the checksum values (such as sha1sum) as argument to --checksum you specify the name of the checksum algorithm such as md5, sha1, sha256, sha512 (or any other supported by hashlib).
+This time I chose Python, and by using the tarfile and hashlib modules, I came up with a solution that allowed me to go over tar files to calculate the checksum values without extracting all of them to disk.
+However, some sacrifices were made in the form of backward compatibility of the output.
+I’ve tried to make the interface similar to the old one and have kept all the command line options.
+Instead of specifying a program name to calculate the checksum values (such as sha1sum) as an argument to --checksum, you specify the name of the checksum algorithm, such as md5, sha1, sha256, sha512 (or any other supported by hashlib).

-Other changes where made so tar files can be piped directly into tarsum (which also works transparently with bzip2 and gzip compression).
+Other changes were made so tar files can be piped directly into tarsum (which also works transparently with bzip2 and gzip compression).

 Performance-wise, according to some tests I’ve carried out, the new version is faster with big tar files than the old one, but it’s the other way around with small archives (which I find less important).